sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-4-comments.rst

 - @param   Parameter of a method
 - @return  Return value for a method

-The code below shows example commenting for a trivial class as well as an example method
+The code below shows example commenting for a class and two enclosed methods.

 .. code-block:: java

     /**
-    * The Add2Number program implements an application that
+    * The Converter program implements an application that
-    * adds two given integer numbers and prints
+    * converts inches to centimeters and prints
-    * the output on the screen.
+    * the equivalent quantities.
     *
     * @author  Fred Smith
     * @version 1.0
-    * @since   2019-01-31
+    * @since   2020-01-31
     */
-    public class Add2Number {
+    public class Converter {

         /**
-        * This method is used to add two integers.
+        * This method is used to convert inches to centimeters.
-        * @param numA The first number to use in the sum
-        * @param numB  The second number to use in the sum
+        * @param inches A double representing a quantity of inches.
-        * @return int This returns sum of numA and numB.
+        * @return double The equivalent quantity of centimeters.
         */
-        public static int addNum(int numA, int numB) {
+        public static double inchesToCentimeters(double inches)
-            return numA + numB;
+        {
+            return inches * 2.54;
         }

         /**
-        * This is the main method which makes use of addNum method.
+        * The main method demonstrates use of the inchesToCentimeters method.
         * @param args Unused.
         * @return Nothing.
         */

-        public static void main(String args[])  {
+        public static void main(String[] args)
-            int sum = addNum(10, 20);
-            System.out.println("Sum of 10 and 20 is :" + sum);
+        {
+            System.out.println("10 inches = " + inchesToCentimeters(10) + " centimeters");
+            System.out.println("15.7 inches = " + inchesToCentimeters(15.7) + " centimeters");
         }

     }